Milindsangale/Tic-Tac-Toe-JavaScript-Mini-Project/README.md

-## 🌟Tic-Tac-Toe Game Using HTML,CSS & JAVASCRIPT
+## 🌟Tic-Tac-Toe Game Using HTML,CSS & JavaScript

 ## A Tic-Tac-Toe game built using HTML, CSS, and JavaScript is a classic beginner-friendly project that helps solidify fundamental web development concepts.
 Here's a project description outlining the key features.
 ---